k3746ov/nekropol/README.md

- download the first
+📢 Download the first [termux](https://f-droid.org/tr/packages/com.termux)
-[termux](https://f-droid.org/tr/packages/com.termux)
 you need .

 `termux-setup-storage`

-When you select (1) after the
+⭐When you select (1) after the
 `bash termuxpackage.sh` command, there is the first *pkg update && upgrade* in the packages, so when I installed the first termux,